Orange Day and Saint Oliver Plunkett, the Last Martyr of the Protestant ‘Reformation’

 Just so.
 Oliver Plunkett has the distinction of being the last martyr of the so-called ‘Reformation’, put to death by being ‘hung, drawn and quartered’ on the very same day, July 1st in the old, Julian calendar (the 12th in the new, Gregorian) as the fateful Battle of the Boyne twelve years later.

-The relics of Saint Oliver Plunkett’s body – already divided by the manner of his death – was distributed across various resting places, with most of his body in his casket at Downside Abbey, and his head on display at Saint Peter’s church in Drogheda.
+The relics of Saint Oliver Plunkett’s body – already divided by the manner of his death – were distributed across various resting places, with most of his body in his casket at Downside Abbey, and his head on display at Saint Peter’s church in Drogheda.

 So what might have been, and may yet be again, began and ended at Drogheda.
 The ‘Glorious Revolution’ of William and Mary has not turned out all that gloriously.
 The British Isles are now experiencing the tragic effects of her separation from the Church and her moral foundation, her identity, family life and culture gutted out, the hollowness filled with an inebriated and drug-addled hedonism and hooliganism, and the sad religion of ‘football’; Islam, with untrammeled ‘immigration’ waxes strong to fill this cultural and moral void, as one may evince from the most popular boy’s name in London, which isn’t Jack, or even Jill but, yes, Mohammad.
+After the recent elections, Britain is now governed by unhinged Labour socialists.

 But God never abandons us, nor our countries.
 As the Psalm says, take delight in the Lord, and He will grant you the desires of your heart.